 This plant definitely cannot tolerate cold or frost, though, so it needs to come indoors where I live.
 If you’re lucky enough to live somewhere where it stays above 50 degrees year round, you can keep it outdoors, but growth will slow when it’s colder.

-Hailing from tropical areas in Asia, krimson princess plants humidity and moisture in the air.
-However, they do well in average humidity, too.
+Hailing from tropical areas in Asia, krimson princess plants also love humidity.
+They do well in average humidity, too.
 They may not thrive, but they’ll be fine.

 I noticed that my krimson queen had barely grown for like 2 years and decided to take it outside during the summer of 2021.
 And guess what?
 It EXPLODED with growth!
-Thanks largely to the super high humidity levels, no doubt.
+Thanks largely to the super high humidity levels here, no doubt.

 You could also choose to add a humidifier near the plant or set it on top of a saucer with rocks or LECA and water in it.
 Or consider something like an Ikea glass greenhouse cabinet to keep humidity levels a tad higher.